dazinator/Dazinator.Extensions.FileProviders/README.md

 ## RequestPathFileProvider

-This let's you wrap an existing `IFileProvider` with one that will resolve all of its files with an additional "path" prepended to the oridinary paths.
+This file provider can wrap an existing `IFileProvider` but allows you to prepend information to the path that it's files are resolved on.

-For example, let's say your `IFileProvider` exposes a file on `/myfile.txt`, but that you want to serve the file on `/specialfiles/myfile.txt`.
+For example, let's say you have an `IFileProvider` which resolves a file on the subpath `/myfile.txt`, however, when you serve the file using MVC in the browser, you want it's path to be `/specialfiles/myfile.txt`.

 You can do this: